aau-claaudia/aicloud-docs/docs/introduction.md

   command line in the runtime environment inside the container where you can work interactively, i.e. type commands in the command line to run scripts and open applications.
-  This is good for experimenting with how you wish to run you computations, analyses etc. in the container.
+  This is good for experimenting with how you wish to run your computations, analyses etc. in the container.

 ??? example